apache/incubator-kie-kogito-operator/README.md

   *Default is false.*
 - `load_factor` sets the tests load factor.
 Useful for the tests to take into account that the cluster can be overloaded, for example for the calculation of timeouts.
   *Default is 1.*
-- `local` to be set to true if running tests in local.
+- `local` to be set to true if running tests in local using either a local or remote cluster.
   *Default is false.*
 - `ci` to be set if running tests with CI.
 Give CI name.
 - `cr_deployment_only` to be set if you don't have a CLI built.
 Default will deploy applications via the CLI.
 - `load_default_config` sets to true if you want to directly use the default test config (from test/.default_config)
 - `container_engine` engine used to interact with images and local containers.
   *Default is docker.*
+- `domain_suffix` domain suffix used for exposed services.
+Ignored when running tests on Openshift.
 <!--- operator information -->
 - `operator_image` is the Operator image full name.
   *Default: operator_image=quay.io/kiegroup/kogito-cloud-operator*.